Intel dossier

 Core Thesis

-Amarillo is a recession-resistant secondary market whose demand floor rests on three pillars that are structurally immune to the national business cycle: federal nuclear-weapons infrastructure (Pantex Plant), physical-economy agribusiness (Tyson, JBS, Cargill), and an irreplaceable interstate logistics crossroads (I-40 / I-27 / US-87).
-None of those drivers depend on corporate relocations, a tech cycle, or speculative growth momentum.
-What has changed in the 2025–2026 window is the intensity of the Pantex modernization cycle — new management, active construction of a High Explosives Synthesis Facility, and a new downtown administrative campus — which is layering a high-wage professional workforce on top of the legacy blue-collar base.
-The 7.2% average cap rate and 17% below-national-average real estate basis make Amarillo one of the highest-entry-yield markets in the tracked Texas secondary set.
-The correct 2026 read is not aggressive growth, but durable income: a tight, shallow market where patient capital wins on yield and occupancy durability rather than appreciation.
+Amarillo is a defensive secondary market whose demand floor rests on three less-cyclical pillars: federal nuclear-weapons infrastructure (Pantex Plant), physical-economy agribusiness (Tyson, JBS, Cargill), and an interstate logistics crossroads (I-40 / I-27 / US-87).
+Those drivers are less dependent on corporate relocations, a tech cycle, or speculative growth momentum, but they are not immune to national credit, labor, insurance, commodity, or public-budget cycles.
+What has changed in the 2025–2026 window is the source-note-reported intensity of the Pantex modernization cycle — new management, active construction of a High Explosives Synthesis Facility, and a new downtown administrative campus — which is layering professional and skilled-trades demand on top of the legacy blue-collar base.
+The 7.2% average cap rate and 17% below-national-average real estate basis are unstructured geo-page metrics, not DB observations, and should be treated as a source-stack yield signal pending primary-source preservation.
+The correct 2026 read is not aggressive growth, but durable income: a tight, shallow market where patient capital tries to win on yield and occupancy durability rather than appreciation.
 Industrial and multifamily are the two justifiable lanes.
 Office and retail are too thin for institutional scale.

 Allocation Frame